MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 d) None of the above

-9) Which of the following is an important HIV antigen in determining the early detection of HIV infection?
+9) Which of the following is an important HIV antigen in determining the used as diagnostic marker for the early detection and diagnosis of HIV infection?

 a) p24